dsoto/ENSP-330-notes/calculation-fundamentals.md

 assumptions.
 Using a computer to preserve the details of the calculation is often preferable to using a calculator.

+## Existing Knowledge

+- Where have you learned how to use a calculator?
+- Have you learned how to use a spreadsheet?

 ## Basic computations

 - Addition (+)